-When Mark deployed in 2009, Audrey was almost 1 year old and Caroline 3.
+When Mark deployed in 2009, Audrey was almost one-year old and Caroline was three.
 We did not know how often we would be able to talk with him.
 I was working full time and worried about handling things in his absence, especially our children.

-How would they handle the disappearance of their daddy for an entire year?
+How would they handle the absence of their daddy for an entire year?
 When he returned, would they recognize him?
 Be angry at him?
 Welcome him back with open arms or fear him?

-On a day when I was exhausted and could barely stir the macaroni and cheese I would feed my kids that night, a package arrived in a non-descript box, but what was inside was a much needed gift.
-The United Through Reading program had sent my little girls two books.
+One evening when I was exhausted and could barely stir the macaroni and cheese, a package arrived in a nondescript box.
+Inside was a much-needed gift -- United Through Reading (UTR) had sent my little girls two books.

-When we opened each book, there was a DVD and a note from their Daddy inside!
-The girls loved seeing daddy and so did I. Mark didn’t feel as far away when we watched those videos and following along in the books.
+When we opened each book, there was a video included of their Daddy reading the storybooks and a note from him inside!
+The girls loved seeing their dad, and so did I. Mark didn’t feel as far away when we watched those videos and read along with him in the books.

-United Through Reading exists to serve deployed family members by keeping them connected with family back home.
-The service member is video-recorded reading a book to children at home, and the recording, along with the book, are mailed home.
-We received many UTR packages throughout Mark’s deployment, he sent the kids each a book on their birthdays and other special times he was missing.
+UTR was created to serve service members and their families by keeping them connected while they are apart.
+The service member is video-recorded reading a book to children at home, and the video recording and book are mailed home to family.
+During Mark’s deployment, we received many UTR packages; he sent the kids each a book on their birthdays and other special days he missed while he was away.

-Although they have outgrown the stories we can’t part with a single one of them.
+Although they have now outgrown some of the stories, we can’t part with a single one of them.
 Each book and UTR video have a special place on our bookshelf.

 Please consider a donation in honor of Mark’s 50th birthday.
-Your gift will allow others to reach out to their kids while they are away, just like Mark did to Audrey and Caroline.
+Your gift will allow others to reach out to their kids while they are away, just like Mark did for Audrey and Caroline.